Hackensack, New Jersey: Local government

-Frank Zisa served as mayor from 1977 to 1981, Fred Cerbo from 1981 to 1989, and John F. "Jack" Zisa (son of Frank Zisa) from 1989 to 2005.
+Walter E. Nowakowski served as mayor from 1965-1969, Frank Zisa served as mayor from 1977 to 1981, Fred Cerbo from 1981 to 1989, and John F. "Jack" Zisa (son of Frank Zisa) from 1989 to 2005.

 Former Assemblyman Charles "Ken" Zisa served as chief of the Hackensack Police Department from his 1995 appointment to replace John Aletta until May 2010 when he was suspended without pay on charges of official misconduct and insurance fraud.
 Tomas Padilla was appointed the acting police chief while the police department was being monitored by the Bergen County Prosecutors office.
 In May 2012, a judge ordered Zisa out of his position as police chief, a decision that cost him his police retirement benefits.
 In January 2013, Mike Mordaga was appointed the new civilian police director, which replaced the previous position of police chief.